 The majority of the people were already living in abject poverty and some illegally residing in the floodplains of the river Indus.
 Physical damage from the floods was widespread, with 54.8% of households reporting damage to their homes.
 During the floods, households were stripped of their entire means of livelihood and their dignity.
-The government and the international community provided short-term relief responses and interventions to restore livelihoods [62].
-Over half (54.8%) of these were damaged beyond repair, 28.8% had significant but reparable damage, 10.9% minor but livable damage, and 5.6% with minimal damage [60].
-Business was also greatly affected after 2010 flooding [63].
+The government and the international community provided short-term relief responses and interventions to restore livelihoods (Deen, 2015).
+Over half (54.8%) of these were damaged beyond repair, 28.8% had significant but reparable damage, 10.9% minor but livable damage, and 5.6% with minimal damage (Jacquet et al., 2016).
+Business was also greatly affected after 2010 flooding (Kirsch et al., 2013).
 In addition, the floods in karachi city in the year 2020 were caused by record monsoon rains, which were inadequately drained by poorly maintained drainage systems in the city.
-The resulting floods caused deaths and destruction of infrastructure and properties in the city [48, 49].
+The resulting floods caused deaths and destruction of infrastructure and properties in the city (Babar et al., 2021; Ajani and van der Geest, 2021).
 Karachi experienced its heaviest rains in almost a century, killing at least 41 people.
 Flooding that resulted has completely inundated several neighborhoods, with the country's National Disaster Management Agency (NDMA) saying that hundreds of thousands of people are still trapped due to waterlogging in low-lying slums.
-Citizens have been without electricity and mobile phone connection for hours [64].
-Weeks after historic rainfall, fractured local governance has left some sections of Pakistan's largest city still recovering [65].On 28 July 2021, heavy rains started after the cloudburst in Islamabad, Pakistan, caused flood situation in many parts of the federal capital and killed two people.
+Citizens have been without electricity and mobile phone connection for hours (SK, 2020).
+Weeks after historic rainfall, fractured local governance has left some sections of Pakistan's largest city still recovering (Siddiqui, 2020).
+On 28 July 2021, heavy rains started after the cloudburst in Islamabad, Pakistan, caused flood situation in many parts of the federal capital and killed two people.
 Several vehicles were swept away in the floods and water entered the basement of houses and plazas in Sector E-11, F-10 and D-12.
-116 mm of rain was recorded at the personal weather station in E-11/4 Islamabad [66].
+116 mm of rain was recorded at the personal weather station in E-11/4 Islamabad (Davies, 2021).
 Recovery for disasters took a lot of time because of several concerned matters.
-Average monthly sale, damage to business facility, disruption in supply chain, damage to shelf items/inventory, past disaster experience, dependency on transportation, dependency on water, personal saving, damage to lifelines, knowing the recovery priorities, family and friends support, staff engagement and involvement in the recovery had significant impacts on the recovery time [67, 68].
+Average monthly sale, damage to business facility, disruption in supply chain, damage to shelf items/inventory, past disaster experience, dependency on transportation, dependency on water, personal saving, damage to lifelines, knowing the recovery priorities, family and friends support, staff engagement and involvement in the recovery had significant impacts on the recovery time (Asgary et al., 2012; Arai, 2012).
 Disaster risk management team should be active and particularly technology should be used to forecast the disasters.

 3.3.
-Review of Water-Borne Diseases Break Out After Floods
+Review of water-borne diseases break out after floods

 Around the world, flood bring disturbance in communities.
-Though past experiences and hazard proximity significantly influence risk perception but floods still bring some destruction [69].
-Some of the past significant floods in different parts of the world such as Austria, Australia, Bangladesh, China, Canada, Czech Republic, England, France, Italy, Indonesia, India, Germany, Kenya, Mexico, Nepal, Pakistan The Philippines, Taiwan, United States, Vietnam, and other communities had caused considerable economic and human lives losses.
-Flooding can pose a range of devastating impacts in both industrialized and developing countries [70, 71].
-There are several types of diseases have been documented around the globe, see table 3.
+Though past experiences and hazard proximity significantly influence risk perception, but floods still bring some destruction (Rana et al., 2020).
+Some of the past significant floods in different parts of the world such as Austria, Australia, Bangladesh, China, Canada, Czech Republic, England, France, Italy, Indonesia, India, Germany, Kenya, Mexico, Nepal, Pakistan, the Philippines, Taiwan, United States, Vietnam, and other communities had caused considerable economic and human lives losses.
+Flooding can pose a range of devastating impacts in both industrialized and developing countries (Brown and Murray, 2013; Shokri et al., 2020).
+There are several types of diseases have been documented around the globe, see Table 3.